Compliance posture

 2. GDPR Art.
 9 — scope of our engagement

-Because patient data stays in your infrastructure, Genetic History’s GDPR scope covers library distribution only — not patient-data processing.
+Because patient data stays in your infrastructure, Genetic History S.L. operates as a software licensor / distributor and does not act as data processor or sub-processor over patient personal data per GDPR Arts.
+4.7-4.8.
+Genetic History’s GDPR scope covers library distribution only — not patient-data processing.

 In practice:

-Our DPA scope is narrow.
-Genetic History’s Data Processing Agreement template is scoped to library-distribution only — materially narrower than a typical API-SaaS DPA.
-It covers the sync-endpoint relationship, not patient-data handling.
-A pre-drafted, narrowly scoped DPA template is available from the LOI stage onward.
+Our contractual scope is narrow.
+Genetic History’s License & distribution contractual annex template is scoped to library-distribution and software-licensing only — it does not constitute a data-processing agreement under GDPR; it covers the sync-endpoint relationship and software license, not patient-data handling.
+A pre-drafted, narrowly scoped license annex template is available from the LOI stage onward.

 Your Art.
 9 obligations remain yours.
 Your laboratory already holds the patient consent basis for clinical genetic testing.
 Extending ancestry-narrative output to a patient’s result requires that your consent scope covers this additional use.
-Genetic History provides consent-language guidance in the DPA template to support your compliance review.
+Genetic History provides consent-language guidance in the license annex template to support your compliance review.

 3. Breach scope and notification